WHAT IS DOCTOR SHOPPING?

 Utah consistently ranks in the top 10 states when it comes to prescription drug fraud and prescription drug overdoses.
 This has led law enforcement in Utah to adopt certain techniques to fight this activity.
 Utah Code §58-37-8 covers illegal activity when it comes to prescription drugs and doctor shopping in Utah.
 While law enforcement officers are prohibited from accessing a person’s medical records – including prescriptions – without a warrant, they ask that doctors report patients the doctor suspects may be attempting to fraudulently obtain narcotic pain medication.
 This can result in misdemeanor or felony charges depending on the circumstances.

 The sad reality is that anyone can be accused of doctor shopping in Utah when they are completely innocent of that charge.
 The vast majority of people visit doctors for genuine purposes, and tend to trust what they are told, and prescribed, by the doctor.
 However, if you visit multiple doctors, maybe include a dentist appointment, and get prescriptions from each one for completely legitimate reasons, you may find yourself under investigation for doctor shopping.

 SEEK LEGAL COUNSEL

 Being charged with, and/or convicted of, a drug crime can have a significant impact on your career, your family, and your fundamental rights.
 If you find yourself facing an investigation, or have already been charged, for doctor shopping in Utah, you need an experienced attorney on your side.
 The attorneys at Hepworth & Associates have the experience you need and can help you protect your rights.
-Call us today to schedule a free consultation.
+Call us today to schedule a consultation.